 Introduction to Educational Psychology

-The Introduction to Educational Psychology examination covers material that is usually taught in a one-semester undergraduate course in this subject.
+The Introduction to Educational Psychology exam covers material that is usually taught in a one-semester undergraduate course in this subject.
 Emphasis is placed on principles of learning and cognition, teaching methods and classroom management, child growth and development, and evaluation and assessment of learning.

 Knowledge and Skills Required